 This website was created in 2013 by Julia Tulke as part of the research project Aesthetics of Crisis: Political Street Art in Athens in the Context of the Crisis and has documented the ongoing development of the project ever since.

 Aesthetics of Crisis began in January 2013.
 A number of research visits, spread out over the course of four months formed the foundation for a Master’s Thesis submitted to the department of European Ethnology at the Humboldt University of Berlin.
-Smaller follow-up visits in 2015, 2016, and 2017 have allowed me to continue my engagement with the streets of Athens and follow the emergence of new themes and artists over time.
+Smaller follow-up visits in 2015, 2016, and 2017 have allowed me to deepen my engagement with the streets of Athens and follow the emergence of new themes and artists over time.

-In 2015 I joined a PhD program in in Visual and Cultural Studies at the University of Rochester, NY, where my previous work in Athens will serve as a point of departure for my dissertation project.
+In 2015 I joined the PhD program in in Visual and Cultural Studies at the University of Rochester, NY, where my previous work in Athens will serve as a point of departure for my dissertation project.

 Graduate Program in Visual and Cultural Studies